Faculty and Staff

 Willi Horner-Johnson, Ph.D.

-Willi Horner-Johnson, Ph.D., is an associate professor and researcher at the Institute on Development and Disability [faculty profile].
+Willi Horner-Johnson, Ph.D., is a professor and researcher at the Institute on Development and Disability [faculty profile].
 Dr. Horner-Johnson’s research focuses on the reproductive health of people with disabilities, and on disparities in access to, and quality of, health care received by people with disabilities.
 She is also the principal investigator for the Oregon Office on Disability and Health.
 Back to photos

 Morrigan Hunter, M.A., M.S.W.